 RULE 509.
 IDENTITY OF INFORMER

 (a) Rule of Privilege.
-The United States or a state or subdivision thereof has a privilege to refuse to disclose the identity of a person who has furnished information relating to or assisting in an investigation of a possible violation of a law to a law enforcement officer or member of a legislative committee or its staff conducting an investigation.
+The United States or a state or subdivision of a state has a privilege to refuse to disclose the identity of an individual who has furnished information relating to or assisting in an investigation of a possible violation of a law to a law enforcement officer or member of a legislative committee or its staff conducting an investigation.

 (b) Who May Claim.
-The privilege may be claimed by an appropriate representative of the public entity to which the information was furnished.
+The privilege under this rule may be claimed by an appropriate representative of the government to which the information was furnished.

-(1) Voluntary Disclosure; Informer a Witness.
-No privilege exists under this rule if the identity of the informer or his interest in the subject matter of his communication has been disclosed to those who would have cause to resent the communication by a holder of the privilege or by the informer's own action, or if the informer appears as a witness for the government.
+(c) Exceptions.
+No privilege exists under this rule if the identity of the informer or the informer's interest in the subject matter of the informer's communication has been disclosed by a holder of the privilege or by the informer's own action to persons who would have cause to resent the communication or if the informer appears as a witness for the government.

-(3) Legality of Obtaining Evidence.
+(e) Legality of Obtaining Evidence.
 If information from an informer is relied upon to establish the legality of the means by which evidence was obtained and the court is not satisfied that the information was received from an informer reasonably believed to be reliable or credible, it may require the identity of the informer to be disclosed.
-The court shall, on request of the government, direct that the disclosure be made in camera.
-All counsel and parties concerned with the issue of legality shall be permitted to be present at every stage of proceedings under this subdivision except a disclosure in camera, at which no counsel or party shall be permitted to be present.
-If disclosure of the identity of the informer is made in camera, the record thereof shall be sealed and preserved to be made available to the appellate court in the event of an appeal, and the contents shall not otherwise be revealed without consent of the government.
+The court must, on request of the government, direct that the disclosure be made in chambers.
+All counsel and parties concerned with the issue of legality must be permitted to be present at every stage of a proceeding under this subdivision except a disclosure in chambers, at which no counsel or party may be present.
+If disclosure of the identity of the informer is made in chambers, the record must be sealed and preserved to be made available to the appellate court in the event of an appeal, and the contents may not otherwise be revealed without consent of the government.

-Rule 509, modeled after Rule 509 of the Uniform Rules of Evidence (1974), protects, in certain instances, the identity of one who furnishes information that aids the government in the investigation of violations of the law.
+Rule 509 is modeled after Rule 509 of the Uniform Rules of Evidence and protects, in certain instances, the identity of one who furnishes information that aids the government in the investigation of violations of the law.
 The need for a privilege of this nature is clear.
 As McCormick has stated:

 "Informers are shy and timorous folk, whether they are undercover agents of the police or merely citizens stepping forward with information about violations of law, and if their names were subject to be readily revealed, this enormously important aid to law enforcement would be almost cut off."
 McCormick on Evidence 111 at 236 (2d ed.
 1972).